Go Wild on Wight

 Guidance for Local Authorities on Implementing the Biodiversity Duty

-There's now a legal duty on all public authorities including local authorities, central government departments, executive agencies, non-departmental public bodies, regional government offices, non-ministerial departments, NHS Trusts, regional assemblies, utilities and all other bodies carrying out functions of a public character under a statutory power to consider biodiversity, and there's help and advice available for you to do your bit.
-Public authorities can make a significant contribution towards the 2010 target to halt biodiversity loss.
+There's now a legal duty on all public authorities including local authorities, central government departments, executive agencies, non-departmental public bodies, regional government offices, non-ministerial departments, NHS Trusts, regional assemblies, utilities and all other bodies carrying out functions of a public character under a statutory power to consider biodiversity.
+Public authorities can make a significant contribution towards the ongoing work to halt biodiversity loss.

 “Every public authority must, in exercising its functions, have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity.”